 An Intro To Cleanliness

 Did you know that public restrooms hold a statistical 2 million bacteria per square inch on the floors?
-Dr. Charles Gerba, co-author to The Germ Freak's Guide to Outwitting Colds and Flu, says in an article on ABC News Health that is about 200 times higher than a sanitary surface [ABC News Health].
+Dr. Charles Gerba, co-author to The Germ Freak's Guide to Outwitting Colds and Flu, says in an article on ABC News Health that this is about 200 times higher than a sanitary surface [ABC News Health].

 From the same article, the employees of the ABC Newsroom found out that their toilet seats were the cleanest areas, the sinks the second cleanest.
 The dirtiest areas?
-Those are the sanitary napkin disposals.
+Those were the sanitary napkin disposals.

 Overall, we can thank each of our janitorial staff employees for keeping the most-touched surfaces the most-clean.

 But!
 We have to also do our part.
 Keep reading to see how.

 Drips & Drops